dtmirizzi/target-elasticsearch/README.md

 ### Create and Run Tests

-1. Create tests within the `tap_elasticsearch/tests` subfolder
+1. Create tests within the `target_elasticsearch/tests` subfolder
 1. To Run tests, first set environment variables in your current shell for all required settings from the [Settings](#Settings) section above.
-Example for UNIX base systems running `export TAP_elasticsearch_USER_ID="xxxxx"` then run:
+Example for UNIX base systems running `export Target_elasticsearch_USER_ID="xxxxx"` then run:

 ```bash
 poetry run pytest